-We are redesigning this public space in the heart of Gastown to:
+We are redesigning Blood Alley Square in the heart of Gastown to:

 Blood Alley Square is adjacent to Trounce Alley, one of Vancouver's original roads.
 Its narrow cobblestone lanes, historic streetlights, and brick buildings bring a unique sense of character unlike anywhere else in the city.
 The square is cherished by residents and visitors, and hosts a number of community events organized by neighbourhood groups.
 It's a place defined by the many social, cultural, and economic tensions that have existed in the Downtown Eastside for generations.

-Policy 6.2.2 in the Downtown Eastside (DTES) Plan (17 MB) identifies Blood Alley Square and Trounce Alley as a priority for rehabilitation "to improve the public realm, increase safety, and introduce programming with support for community stewardship as a shared space, including opportunities for low-income residents".
+Policy 6.2.2 in the Downtown Eastside (DTES) Plan PDF file (25 MB) identifies Blood Alley Square and Trounce Alley as a priority for rehabilitation "to improve the public realm, increase safety, and introduce programming with support for community stewardship as a shared space, including opportunities for low-income residents".

 Our August open houses reviewed the two draft redesign concepts for the square and alley, and waste management options.

 Thanks to everyone who shared their thoughts on draft concepts for the redesign through our questionnaire.
 We were pleased to meet and chat with over 230 local residents, businesses, and community groups, and received over 180 questionnaires.
 Your feedback will help refine the draft design concepts, and give the consultant team a better understanding of how solid waste management can be improved.

 We hosted two kick-off events inviting you to help us redesign Blood Alley Square and Trounce Alley on June 1 and 4.
 We heard from neighbourhood residents, businesses, and community groups on what matters to them, and launched an online questionnaire during June 2 to 18.
 Your feedback will help shape the redesign by giving the consultant team a better understanding about what matters to you.